Secondary education in the United States: Compulsory education

 Compulsory education laws refer to "legislative mandates that school-aged children [shall] attend public, nonpublic, or homeschools until reaching specified ages."
 In most cases, local school attendance officers enforce compulsory education laws, and all jurisdictions hold parents/legal guardians responsible to ensure their child/children attend school.

-History

 Compulsory education first became required in Massachusetts upon the passing of the Compulsory Attendance Act of 1852.
 The law required that all children eight to fourteen to attend school for three months out of the year, and of these twelve weeks, six of them had to be consecutive.
 The only exceptions to this law was if the child already attended another school for the same amount of time, proof the child had already learned the material, if they lived in poverty, or the child had a physical or mental disability preventing them from learning the material.

 Later, in 1873, the law was revised.
 The age limit was reduced from 14 to 12, but the annual attendance requirement was increased to 20 weeks a year.
 By 1918, all U.S. states had some sort of mandatory attendance law for school.